mlederbauer/glossagen/README.md

 ## 🎬 Demo

 This project is part of the 2024 LLM Hackathon for Materials and Chemistry.
-Find the public submission of our project – including a product demo – here:
+Find the public submission of our project – including a product demo – [https://twitter.com/pschwllr](here).
+Thanks for leaving a ❤️, comment, repost or star!
-(ADD TWITTER LINK)

 Curious about example outputs of GlossaGen?
 Check out an intermediate Weights&Biases report [https://api.wandb.ai/links/mlederbauer/udrsalv6](here).